Charles Curtis: Vice presidency (1929–1933)

 Curtis was the first vice-president to take the oath of office on a Bible in the same manner as the President.
 Curtis named Lola M. Williams as private secretary to the vice-president, and Williams was one of the first women to enter the Senate floor, which was traditionally a male monopoly.

-Soon after the Great Depression began, Curtis endorsed the five-day work week with no reduction in wages as a work-sharing solution to unemployment.
+Soon after the Great Depression began, Curtis had endorsed the five-day work week with no reduction in wages as a work-sharing solution to unemployment.
 In October 1930, in the middle of the campaign for 1930 midterm elections, Curtis made an offhand remark that "good times are just around the corner".
-The statement was later erroneously attributed to Hoover and became a "lethal political boomerang.".
+The statement was later erroneously attributed to Hoover and became a "lethal political boomerang."

 At the 1932 Republican National Convention, Hoover was renominated almost unanimously.
 Curtis failed to secure a majority of votes on the first ballot for the vice-presidential nomination.
 He received 559.25 out of 1,154 votes (or 48.5%), with Generals Hanford MacNider (15.8%) and James Harbord (14.0%) being his nearest contenders.
 On the second ballot, the Pennsylvania delegation shifted its votes to Curtis from Edward Martin, which gave him 634.25 votes (54.9%) and secured him the nomination for the second time.

 Curtis opened the 1932 Summer Olympics in Los Angeles and so became the first U.S. executive branch officer to open the Olympic Games.

 Curtis cast three tie-breaking votes in the Senate.

 Following the stock market crash in 1929, the problems of the Great Depression deepened during the Hoover administration and resulted in the defeat of the Republican ticket in 1932.
 The Democrat Franklin D. Roosevelt was elected in 1932 as president, with a popular vote of 57% to 40%.
 Curtis's term as vice president ended on March 4, 1933.
-Curtis's final duty as vice president was to administer the oath of office to his successor, John Nance Garner, whose swearing-in ceremony was the last to take place in the Senate Chamber.
+Curtis's final duty as vice president was to administer the oath of office to his successor, John Nance Garner, whose swearing-in ceremony was the last full-term swearing-in to take place in the Senate Chamber.

-Post-vice presidency (1933–1936)
+Post–vice presidency (1933–1936)

-Curtis decided to stay in Washington, DC, to resume his legal career, as he had a wide network of professional contacts from his long career in Congress and the executive branch.
+Curtis decided to stay in Washington, D.C., to resume his legal career, as he had a wide network of professional contacts from his long career in Congress and the executive branch.
 He participated in one of the earliest known triathlons in the city.

-He died there from a heart attack on February 8, 1936, at the age of 76.
+Curtis died from a heart attack on February 8, 1936, at the age of 76.
 By his wishes, his body was returned to Kansas and buried next to his wife at the Topeka Cemetery.